baricadr/barique/docs/commands/file.rst

       --max_depth INTEGER  Restrict to a max depth.
 Set to 0 for all files.
                            [default: 1]

+      --from_root          Return full paths from root of the repo (instead of relative to given path)

       -h, --help           Show this message and exit.